Welcome!

 Micro and nanothermics.
 We study thermal properties of compounds and devices using a fluorescent scanning probe microscope.
 The particle acts as a nanothermometer.
 By analyzing fluorescence variations we can determine the temperature with a sub-micron lateral resolution.

-We are part of the Laboratoire de Physique et d’Etude des Matériaux (LPEM), a joint lab between the Ecole Supérieure de Physique et de Chimie Industrielle (ESPCI-ParisTech), the Centre National de la Recherche Scientifique (CNRS), and the Université Pierre et Marie Curie (UPMC).
+We are part of the Laboratoire de Physique et d’Etude des Matériaux (LPEM), a joint lab between the Ecole Supérieure de Physique et de Chimie Industrielle (ESPCI-ParisTech), the Centre National de la Recherche Scientifique (CNRS), and Sorbonne Université.

 Top